 A botnet is a network of devices that are infected and run by one or more bots, known as bot herders.
 Once they are compromised, devices or botnets can be used to steal data, send spam, allow the attacker to access devices and their connections, or perform a DDoS attack.

 A network behavior analysis (NBA) system, also known as a network behavior anomaly detection (NBAD) system, offers a more advanced approach to network security.
 It complements security analytics systems by offering in-depth visibility into a network's behavior patterns.
-NBA systems closely monitor networks to analyze conversations, diagnose network anomalies, and identify any attack or threat that may have bypassed the firewall.
+Network Anomaly Detection tools or systems closely monitor networks to analyze conversations, diagnose network anomalies, and identify any attack or threat that may have bypassed the firewall.

 NetFlow Analyzer provides an answer to the challenge of detecting network anomalies with its Advanced Security Analytics Module (ASAM) and Forensics report.
 It analyzes network behavior and establishes a performance baseline using built-in algorithms to help network admins detect security breaches quickly and effectively.

-ASAM uses ManageEngine's Continuous Stream Mining Engine to proactively monitor and analyze bandwidth usage trends and network traffic behavioral patterns and ensure the network does not remain vulnerable to unknown malware, zero-day intrusions, DDoS attacks, port scans, and other internal or external security threats.
+ASAM uses ManageEngine's Continuous Stream Mining Engine to proactively monitor and analyze bandwidth usage trends and network traffic behavioral patterns, detect network anomalies, and ensure the network does not remain vulnerable to unknown malware, zero-day intrusions, DDoS attacks, port scans, and other internal or external security threats.

 The Forensics report passively monitors historical data and conversations to identify anomalous behavior, recurring spikes, and bandwidth hogs.
 It offers visibility into network details, such as traffic, application, source and destination IP, DSCP, TCP flags, and top conversations, for any selected time period.
-This helps network admins identify the root cause of network issues and anomalies for faster troubleshooting.
+This helps network admins in network anomaly detection and identify the root cause of network issues and anomalies for faster troubleshooting.